domhnallohanlon/appnotes/inTheBeginningWasTheNet.md

 ## HTML

-> Innovation is serendipity, so you don't know what people will make.
+> "Innovation is serendipity, so you don't know what people will make."
 > ~Sir Tim Berners-Lee

 Hypertext Markup Language (HTML) is a system for "marking up" a document.
 What does this mean?
 Well, it gives the data a context that a browser can understand.
 The concept of a HTML tag is not too far removed from the idea of using quotation marks in a piece of text.
-If you want to signify that someone has said something you surround it in quotation marks, such as "To be or not to be?".
+If you want to signify that someone has said something you surround it in quotation marks, such as "To be or not to be?" or the quote from Tim Berners-Lee above.
 These symbols have special meaning for human readers as they imply that those specific words have been spoken out loud.
 Similarly, HTML uses a system of tags to confer meaning to information.
 It is from those tags the browser understands what it should do with that information.

 ## Markup Tags